Search Engine Optimization does not have to be rocket science…

 This tool is an excellent way to get started with great keyword ideas and the competition level behind them.

 There are endless amounts of Keyword Planning Tools

-This is simply how many times the phrases has been searched within a certain population.
+This is simply how many times the phrases have been searched within a certain population.